opensemanticworld/osw-ansible/README.md

     cd osw-ansible; cp -f inventory.yml.example inventory.yml
     ```

-    You need to have the following information about your VM:
+    You need to have the following information for a successful OSW deployment:

     - Public IP address of your VM or server
     - Username with `sudo` permissions and `SSH` access to the VM